 8. Severability.
 If any provision of this Agreement is invalid or unenforceable in any jurisdiction, such provision shall be fully severable from this Agreement and the other provisions hereof shall remain in full force and effect in such jurisdiction and the remaining provisions hereof shall be liberally construed to carry out the provisions and intent hereof.
 The invalidity or unenforceability of any provision of this Agreement in any jurisdiction shall not affect the validity or enforceability of such provision in any other jurisdiction, nor shall the invalidity or unenforceability of any provision of this Agreement with respect to any person or entity affect the validity or enforceability of such provision with respect to any other person or entity.

 9. Governing Law.
 THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF COLORADO WITHOUT GIVING EFFECT TO THE CONFLICT OF LAWS PROVISIONS THEREOF.
-THE PARTIES CONSENT TO THE EXCLUSIVE JURISDICTION AND VENUE IN ANY COURT OF COMPETENT JURISDICTION IN COLORADO AND IN THE UNITED STATES DISTRICT COURT FOR COLORADO, AND TO SERVICE OF PROCESS UNDER THE STATUTES OF COLORADO.

 10. Assignment and Transfer.
-Recipient may not assign, pledge, or otherwise transfer its rights or delegate its duties or obligations under this Agreement without the prior written consent of MarkWest.
-MarkWest may assign or otherwise transfer its rights and delegate its duties or obligations under this Agreement without the consent of Recipient.
+Neither Party may assign or otherwise transfer its rights and delegate its duties or obligations under this Agreement without the consent of the other Party.

 11. Entire Agreement.
 This Agreement constitutes the entire understanding between the parties with respect to the subject matter thereof and supersedes all negotiations, prior discussions, or prior agreements and understandings relating to such subject matter.
 Neither this Agreement nor the parties’ performance hereunder shall be deemed to create any special relationship or obligations between the parties other than those expressly set forth herein, and no implied covenants shall apply to this Agreement other than those of good faith and fair dealing; and, nothing contained herein shall obligate either party to enter into any transaction.

 12. Term.
-The restrictions on the use and disclosure of the Confidential Information in paragraphs 2 and 3 of this Agreement, and the other restrictions and covenants of Recipient contained in this Agreement shall continue in effect for two (2) years; provided, however, the termination of such restrictions shall not terminate the other rights, duties, and obligations contained in this Agreement and shall not affect the rights, powers, or remedies of MarkWest, or restrict or otherwise limit any cause of action or claim arising from Recipient’s breach of or failure to perform any duty or obligation under this Agreement prior to such termination.
+The restrictions on the use and disclosure of the Confidential Information in paragraphs 2 and 3 of this Agreement, and the other restrictions and covenants of Recipient contained in this Agreement shall continue in effect for a period of [insert number of days until the financials to be disclosed pursuant this agreement are publicly disclosed, estimated to be less than ten days from the date hereof] days following the execution of this agreement; provided, however, the termination of such restrictions shall not terminate the other rights, duties, and obligations contained in this Agreement and shall not affect the rights, powers, or remedies of MarkWest, or restrict or otherwise limit any cause of action or claim arising from Recipient’s breach of or failure to perform any duty or obligation under this Agreement prior to such termination.

 13. No Trading in MarkWest Securities.
 Recipient understands that MarkWest is a publicly traded company and Recipient may have access to information that is not publicly available.
-Recipient will not trade MarkWest’s securities for one (1) year following the execution of this agreement.
-In addition, Recipient agrees that Recipient and Recipient's Advisors will not use any non-public information obtained (directly or indirectly) from or about MarkWest to trade in MarkWest's securities nor divulge any non-public information obtained (directly or indirectly) which could be used by others to trade in MarkWest's securities for a period of two (2) years following the signing of this Confidentiality Agreement.
+Recipient will not trade MarkWest’s securities for [insert same number of days as in 12 above] following the execution of this agreement.
+In addition, Recipient agrees that Recipient and Recipient's Advisors will not use any non-public information obtained (directly or indirectly) from or about MarkWest to trade in MarkWest's securities nor divulge any non-public information obtained (directly or indirectly) which could be used by others to trade in MarkWest's securities for a period of [insert same number of days as in 12 above] following the signing of this Confidentiality Agreement.